 How many judges will attend our production?

-A minimum of four judges must assess each registered production, but we encourage all judges on the panel to attend if possible.
+A minimum of three judges must assess each registered production, although we encourage all judges on the panel to attend if possible.
 Judges’ capacity to attend your show will partly depend on the length of your season and how early you register.

 How does our production get nominated for awards?

 Around the time your season commences we will send you a producer nomination form, which invites you to identify the people from your production that you’d like to nominate.
 The form lists the available awards and the eligibility criteria.
 The judging panel will refer to this form as they decide on the final nominees for each award, but they are free to consider anyone who has worked on your show, even if you don’t specifically nominate them.

 Can we nominate more than one person for a particular award?

 Where several individuals have contributed significantly to creative areas such as direction or design, you should nominate them all.
 You may nominate any number of people for performance awards, provided they each meet the award’s eligibility criteria.
 An exception is where two or more performers share a role (as distinct from a main performer and their understudy), in which case they are unable to be nominated for their shared performance.